SensorDots/MappyDotFirmware/README.md

 MappyDots can be queried for their firmware version with the I2C command N (0x4E).
 It returns a 10 byte character array representing the firmware version.
 Stable major releases of the binary firmware will be built and placed the the Releases directory.
    - MD_FW_V1.0 (11/09/2017) - Release firmware.
    - MD_FW_V1.1 (29/10/2017) - Added IDLE sleep to save ~2-5mA and some small bug fixes.
+   - MD_FW_V1.2 (14/01/2018) - Added custom measurement mode profile setting and saving (new documentation also added to https://sensordots.org/mappydotreg).
+Cleanup of code and API functions.
+Tweaks to profile setting code to support the custom measurement profiles.

 ## Features Not Currently Implemented
    - Recover previous I2C address after reset if address initialisation failed (also don't store new value if not changed in EEPROM).